Phone numbers

 Detox

-If you’re struggling with a drug or alcohol addiction, you might need to go through a medically assisted addiction detox as a first step in your Addiction Treatment Programme.
+If you’re struggling with a drug or alcohol addiction, you might need to go through a medically assisted addiction detox as a first step in your addiction treatment programme.
 During detox, we’ll support you to withdraw from these harmful substances in a safe and carefully controlled environment.
 You’ll be located in one of our specialist detox rooms and will receive round-the-clock care and monitoring from our multidisciplinary team, to make sure you’re comfortable and well taken care of.
-The detox process at Priory usually lasts for 7-10 days and we’re also able to prescribe medication to help you manage any withdrawal symptoms during this time.
+The detox process at Priory usually lasts for 7 to 10 days and we can prescribe medication to help you manage any withdrawal symptoms during this time.
 Once your detox has commenced and you’re feeling physically stable, you’ll be able to join our intensive addiction therapy.

 Therapy

 A core element of rehab will be an intensive programme of addiction therapy.
-We can offer a wide range of therapeutic techniques as part of addiction treatment at Priory, which will usually consist of primarily group therapy, complemented by additional one-to-one therapy.
+We offer wide range of therapeutic techniques as part of addiction treatment at Priory, which will usually consist of group therapy, complemented by additional one-to-one therapy.

 Family support sessions

-We also offer family support sessions as part of our Addiction Treatment Programmes.
-This will give you the chance to attend therapy sessions with your immediate family or loved ones, so that everyone involved can gain a better understanding of your addiction, learn about the knock-on effects this is having, and explore how you can support each other moving forwards.
+We also offer family support sessions as part of our addiction treatment programmes.
+This will give you the chance to attend therapy sessions with your immediate family or loved ones, so that everyone involved can gain a better understanding of your addiction, learn about the knock-on effects it's having, and explore how you can support each other moving forwards.
 We’re also passionate about supporting your family and friends, if you want us to, as we know addiction can have an impact on your loved ones.
-Therefore, there is a variety of support for family members included in your programme.
+Therefore, there's a variety of support for family members included in your programme.

-Addiction treatment at Priory draws upon the 12-Step approach.
+Addiction treatment at Priory draws upon the 12-step approach.
 You may have heard about this approach from meetings like Alcoholics Anonymous (AA), or Narcotics Anonymous (NA).
-Therefore, you’ll also have the opportunity to attend a range of 12-Step fellowship meetings during your time with us, which can occur both on and off-site.
+While you're with us, you’ll also have the opportunity to attend a range of 12-step fellowship meetings, which can occur both on and off-site.

 Wellbeing activities

 We also recognise the importance of looking after your mind, body and spirit on your road to addiction recovery.
-That’s why we also offer a range of wellbeing activities as part of our Addiction Treatment Programmes.
+That’s why we offer a range of wellbeing activities as part of our addiction treatment programmes.
 These may include:

 • Yoga, Tai Chi and Shiatsu classes